 Hi!
 My name is Avery.

-My name is Avery Alder.
-I’m a queer woman living on the unceded territories of the Sinixt and Ktunaxa.
 I want to learn how to build healthy communities, repair relationships, liberate the imagination, and escape the clutches of capitalism.

 Our conversations and stories matter, and the ways that we co-create them aren’t accidental.
 My work blends facilitation, design, and play – bringing keen curiosity and visionary imagination to how we create together.